Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Observations and data reduction

 \section{Observations and data reduction}

-Data were collected on nineteen blazars using three different instruments at three facilities for a total observation time of about 17.5 hours between May 2018 and November 2019.
-Observations were performed using the Echellette Spectrograph and Imager \citep[ESI,][]{Shei12} installed on the Keck II telescope at the Keck observatory, with the Robert Stobie Spectrograph \citep[RSS,][]{Burgh03} on the Southern African Large Telescope at the South African Astronomical Observatory and with the ESO Faint Object Spectrograph and Camera \citep[EFOSC2,][]{Buz84} on the New Technology Telescope at La Silla Observatory.
-The Keck II telescope and SALT telescopes have respectively 10 meters and 11 meters diameter primary mirrors while the NTT primary mirror (3.5 meter diameter) is substantially smaller.
+Data were collected on 19 blazars using three different instruments at three facilities for a total observation time of about 17.5 hours between May 2018 and November 2019.
+Observations were performed using the Echellette Spectrograph and Imager \citep[ESI;][]{Shei12} installed on the Keck II telescope at the Keck observatory, with the Robert Stobie Spectrograph \citep[RSS;][]{Burgh03} on the Southern African Large Telescope (SALT) at the South African Astronomical Observatory and with the ESO Faint Object Spectrograph and Camera \citep[EFOSC2;][]{Buz84} on the New Technology Telescope at La Silla Observatory.
+The Keck II and SALT telescopes respectively have 10-meter and 11-meter diameter primary mirrors, while the NTT primary mirror is substantially smaller (3.5 meters in diameter).
 The list of observed sources together with the details of the observations are given in Table \ref{tabobs1}.